AngelGalindo7/opensource-contribution-log/README.md

 PR submitted upstream to FreeCAD; awaiting maintainer review.
 Will respond to any requested changes.

+**Update (2026-07-12) — staying in Phase IV:** Auto-merge is enabled and CI is passing.
+Merged the latest `main` in, so there are no conflicts.
+Just waiting for the PR to land.

 # Contribution #3: Add `airflowctl tasks states-for-dag-run` CLI command